Roraima: Fauna and flora

+Tree-cover loss year in Roraima, 2001-2024, from the Global Forest Change dataset.

 Lavradeiros (feral horses) near Amajari, Roraima.
 Northern Roraima feral horses are among the last feral horse populations in the world.

 The diversity of landscapes and biomes in Roraima contributes to the formation of the fauna in Roraima.
 In the Roraiman Amazon rainforest region, animals such as jaguars, tapirs, peccaries, alligators, margay cats, otters, deers, monkeys, and other species are found.

 In the general fields of the Branco River and the savannas, there are anteaters, armadillos, tortoises, pampas deer, pacas, agouti, several species of snakes and other species.
-Among many species, the wild horses stand out, they are called cavalos lavradeiros (in English: savannah horses or steppe horses), one of the last populations of wild horses in the world.
+Among many species, the feral horses stand out, they are called cavalos lavradeiros (in English: savannah horses or steppe horses), one of the last populations of wild horses in the world.
 In the Branco River basin, where most fish species are found, the variety of species is large.
 Among the main fish are the pacu, peacock bass, surubi, matrinxã, redtail catfish, tambaqui, acará, mandi, cachorra, piranha, traíra, piraíba, arowana and many other species.

 On the beaches of the lower Branco River, it is still possible to find species of turtles, such as the yellow-spotted river turtle.
 There are many species of birds in the state, from large to small ones.
 Among the large ones, the passarão (literally big bird) and the jabiru stand out.
 Among the small ones, guans, herons, crested caracara and others stand out.